 Our personal philosophy is that working in a collaborative fashion with your school district is always the best option.
 We believe in the old saying, “you attract more bees with honey,” and we strive for things to go smoothly at the IEP meeting via mutual compromise.
-Of course compromise does not mean sacrificing any of your child’s needs which is priority number one.
-Fostering a positive relationship with your school district, however, is important as you will likely be dealing with them long term and you will negotiate again.
-Our services are designed to support special education students receive a quality education by helping parents and educators come together cooperatively on behalf of the student.
+Of course compromise does not mean sacrificing or compromising any of your child’s needs, which is our priority number one.
+But fostering a positive relationship with your school district is important since you will likely be dealing with them long term and negotiate again and again.
+Our services are designed to support special education students receive a quality education by helping parents and educators come together cooperatively on behalf of the student – but we also take a very strong advocacy approach to obtain that which your child requires from the first IEP meeting.

 Conflict usually occurs when the process is not well understood; the perception is that the school district is against you; or there is a lack of structure or time.
 IDEA mandates that the parent be an active member of the IEP team and that the creation of an IEP result from the efforts of both the parents and the school district.
 Without a doubt, writing and implementing an effective IEP requires teamwork.
 The IEP is the cornerstone of a quality education for each child with a disability.
 To create an effective IEP, parents, teachers, other school staff and sometimes the student must come together to look closely at the student’s unique needs.
 Our objective is to help you sail through the meeting with flying colors and help you obtain a positive outcome for your child.
 Embracing a collaborative and amicable approach is more likely to yield a positive result for your child, which is the ultimate goal.